As

 With fiat currency like US Dollars, you can store them at the bank or in your wallet.
 It's pretty straightforward.

-But with digital currencies, there are a few wrinkles that you need to get your head around, but the idea is similar.
-Let's take a look at how cryptocurrency storage works.
+to get your head around, but the idea is similar.
+Let's take a look at

-You store your cryptocurrencies on the blockchain in a “wallet.”
-This is simply an address on the blockchain.
-It's like how the website address tradingheroes.com directs you to my website, on the internet.
+is simply an address on the blockchain.
+It's like how the website

-Each wallet has a public address and a private address.
-The public address is the address that people send funds to.
-The private address is the “password” that you use to access and send your funds.
+private address is the “password” that you use to access and send your

-Never expose your private key until you are ready to spend your funds, otherwise you will probably lose all the money in your wallet.
+Never expose your private key until you are ready to spend your

 Here's an example from a Bitcoin paper wallet: